-Producing and eating organic food are both becoming more common (yeah!), but detractors like to pooh-pooh organic farming (and as organic spreads, the detractors are getting louder).
+Producing and eating organic food are both becoming more common (yeah!), but detractors like to pooh-pooh organic farming (and as the organic sector expands, the detractors are getting louder).
 Sure, they say, organic food is nice for rich, privileged folks, but in the long run organic farming is impractical, inefficient, and simply can’t feed the expanding population of the world.

 But if you look at the available scientific evidence you’ll discover that organic farms often yield as much or more as conventional farms do and, not only CAN organic farming feed the world, organic farming is more resilient and sustainable than our current petroleum-based conventional system.